tonypdmtr/gzbl/README.md

 Main function of a bootloader is to be able to (re-)download easily and fast the user's application, which is the main function of the embedded system.
 After power on, the bootloader starts.
 It waits for 1 sec for connection attempt.
-If there was attempt to use bootloader services, it runs the user's application.
+If there wasn't attempt to use bootloader services, it runs the user's application.
 If there is no user application loaded, execution remains in the bootloader, which waits for a download attempt indefinitely.